The Toronto ten

 1. Ontario Science Centre

-A must-see for both tourists and residents since it opened in 1969.
 This shrine to knowledge plunges visitors into an interactive multimedia experience, proving that science is fun.
-Raymond Moriyama’s bold architecture features six floors of captivating exhibits, live demonstrations, IMAX documentaries and, as you might expect, scientifically-proven health measures.
+Raymond Moriyama’s bold architecture features six floors of captivating exhibits, live demonstrations, IMAX documentaries, and, as you might expect, scientifically-proven health measures.

 2. Casa Loma

-Straight out of a fairy tale or a Monopoly game, the dream house of magnate Sir Henry Pellatt, built in 1914, is one of the city’s most striking attractions.
+The dream house of magnate Sir Henry Pellatt, built in 1914, is one of the city’s most striking attractions.
 Abandoned after the owners ran into financial difficulties, this lovely castle was on the point of being demolished when it was acquired by the city of Toronto.
 Later managed by Liberty Entertainment Group, it was turned into a tourist attraction and used as a film set and a site for meetings and special events.
-Visitors can tour everything from the beautiful gardens to the rooms occupied by the castle’s first inhabitants.
-The castle also offers special events, temporary exhibits and, for discerning palates, two of Toronto’s most exclusive restaurants.
+For discerning palates, the house has two of Toronto’s most exclusive restaurants.

 3. CN Tower